emilisharpinska/TodoList/README.md

 </details><br>

 ## 📱Screens Overview
-➕Main Screen
+<details>➕Main Screen</details>
 Shows the list of all tasks
 Central place to manage your todos
 Includes animated "Add Task" button
-➕ Create Task Screen
+<details>➕ Create Task Screen</details>
 Allows users to create a new task
 Accessible via the animated button on the main screen

 ## 🛠️ Tech Stack
-Language: Swift
+Language: Swift<br>
-UI: Swift UI
+UI: Swift UI<br>

 ## 🎯 Purpose
 This project was created as a pet project to:
-Practice building multi-screen applications
+Practice building multi-screen applications,
-Improve UI/UX skills
+Improve UI/UX skills,
-Experiment with animations
+Experiment with animations,
-Understand basic state and navigation flow
+Understand basic state and navigation flow,